Single-Stage Implant Reconstruction

 Inframammary scars are hidden when viewing the breasts from above or from the front, are concealed in bras and even triangle-top string bikinis, and are generally only visible on careful inspection up close when the breasts are lifted.
 Most other incisions used for breast reconstruction are a “one-time option” only, with an IMF incision required in the future.

 Following breast implant reconstruction, there is the potential that another surgery may be required at some point during your lifetime.
-The inframammary incision is most commonly used for future breast surgeries such as implant exchange or breast revision, if required.
+The inframammary incision is most commonly used for future breast surgery procedures such as implant exchange or breast revision, if required.

 Can the Nipple Still be Preserved if I Have Very Large or Droopy Breasts?